hgtonight/vanilladocs/developers/configuration/using.md

 ## Reading from config

 The `C` function is the appropriate shortcut for reading from the config.
 The first parameter is the name of the config value in [dot notation](/developers/configuration).
-The second is an optional value to default to if none is set in the config.
+The second is an optional default value to return if requested config setting is not defined.

 Example:
 `$Value = C('Name.Of.Setting', 'DefaultValue');`